manosbatsis/vaultaire/docs/core/state-dtos.md

    */
   override fun toTargetType(stateService: StateService<BookContract.BookState>):
       BookContract.BookState {
-    try {
     val originalTypeInstance = BookContract.BookState(
-          publisher = if(this.publisher != null)
-        stateService.wellKnownPartyFromX500Name(this.publisher!!)!! else throw
-        DtoInsufficientMappingException("No value given for property publisher"),
-          author = if(this.author != null) stateService.wellKnownPartyFromX500Name(this.author!!)!!
-        else throw DtoInsufficientMappingException("No value given for property author"), price = this.price!!,
-          genre = this.genre!!,
-          editions = this.editions!!,
-          title = this.title!!,
-          published = this.published!!,
-          alternativeTitle = this.alternativeTitle,
-          linearId = this.linearId!!
+        // Use this DTO's values to create an new
+        // instance of the target type
     )
     return originalTypeInstance
-    }
-    catch(e: Exception) {
-       throw DtoInsufficientMappingException(exception = e)
-    }
   }
 }
 ```